Applications of Grassmannian flows to integrable systems: Fredholm Grassmannian

-\end{proof} The point of all this is the following central result. \begin{theorem}[Canonical decomposition] Assume the operators $Q$, $P$ and $G$ satisfy the Canonical Prescription~\ref{prescription:canonical} and conditions stated therein.
-Then the results of the existence and uniqueness Lemma~\ref{lemma:EUCanonical} imply there exists a $T>0$ such that for all $t\in[0,T]$ the operator $G\in C^\infty([0,T];\mathrm{Dom}(D)\cap\mathrm{Dom}(B))$ satisfies
+with $\hat Q(0)=\hat Q_0$ and $P(0)=P_0$.
+Here the operators $A=A(t)$, $B=B(t)$, $C=C(t)$ and $D=D(t)$ may be either bounded or unbounded operators. \end{definition} We call the evolution equations for $Q$ and $P$ the \emph{linear base equations} and the linear integral equation defining $G=G(t)$ the \emph{linear Fredholm equation}.
+Assuming we have established suitable solutions $Q=Q(t)$ and $P=P(t)$ as indicated, then Lemma~\ref{lemma:EUCanonical} implies the following. \begin{corollary}[Canonical decomposition] Assume the operators $Q$, $P$ and $G$ satisfy the canonical prescription in Definition~\ref{prescription:canonicalinearsystem} and the conditions stated therein.
+Assume further that we know that $A,C,BG,DG\in C^\infty\bigl([0,T];\Jf_2(\Vb)\bigr)$ for the time $T>0$ stated in the Canonical Prescription.
+Then the results of the existence and uniqueness Lemma~\ref{lemma:EUCanonical} imply there exists a $T'>0$ with $T'\leqslant T$ such that for all $t\in[0,T']$ the operator $G\in C^\infty\bigl([0,T'];\Jf_2(\Vb)\bigr)$ satisfies (with $G_0=P_0(\id-\hat Q_0)^{-1}$),